ImtiazChowdhury/templatesjs/README.md

 ```

 no need to render  anything in the node.js file, the files 	will be rendered
-automatixally when you set data using `templatesjs.set()` function;
+automatically when you set data using `templatesjs.set()` function;

 The `include` function gets invoked when you set the data for template.
 It will look for every file specified inside <%inlude %> tag and replace the tag with Data read from those files.
 Because include is performed at the very beginning **you can render data inside those included files as well**

-If the file is not found it will replace the <%include %> tag with "".
-Without causing any error.
+If file not found an error will be thrown.
-You can set `teplatesjs.logErr` to `true` if you want a "File Not Found!" error in the output.

 ## Set default directory

-**set default directory**:

 before you set data for templatesjs using the `templatesjs.set()` function you can set the default directory where templatesjs will
 look for files it needs to include ;